radareorg/radare2-book/configuration/common_configuration_variables.md

-## Common configuration variables
+## Common Configuration Variables

-Here's a list of the most common eval configuration variables, you can get the complete list using the `e` command without arguments or just use `e cfg.` (ending with dot, to list all the configuration variables of the cfg. space).
-You can get help on any eval configuration variable using : `??e cfg.` for example
+Below is a list of the most frequently used configuration variables.
+You can get a complete list by issuing `e` command without arguments.
+For example, to see all variables defined in the "cfg" namespace, issue `e cfg.` (mind the ending dot).
+You can get help on any eval configuration variable by using `??e cfg.`

     asm.arch
-Defines the architecture to be used while disassembling (pd, pD commands) and analyzing code (`a` command).
-Currently it handles `intel32`, `intel64`, `mips`, `arm16`, `arm` `java`, `csr`, `sparc`, `ppc`, `msil` and `m68k`.
+Defines target CPU architecture used for disassembling (`pd`, `pD` commands) and code analysis (`a` command).
+Supported values: `intel32`, `intel64`, `mips`, `arm16`, `arm` `java`, `csr`, `sparc`, `ppc`, `msil` and `m68k`.

-It is quite simple to add new architectures for disassembling and analyzing code, so there is an interface adapted for the GNU disassembler and others for udis86 or handmade ones.
+It is quite simple to add new architectures for disassembling and analyzing code.
+There is an interface for that.
+For x86, it is used to attach a number of third-party disassembler engines, including GNU binutils, Udis86 and a few of handmade ones.

     asm.bits
-This variable will change the `asm.arch` one (in radare1) and viceversa (is determined by asm.arch).
-It determines the size in bits of the registers for the selected architecture.
-This is 8, 16, 32, 64.
+Determines width in bits of registers for current architecture.
+Supported values: 8, 16, 32, 64.
+Note that not all target architectures support all combinations for asm.bits.

     asm.syntax
-Defines the syntax flavour to be used while disassembling.
-This is currently only targeting the udis86 disassembler for the x86 (32/64 bits).
-The supported values are `intel` or `att`.
+Changes syntax flavor for disassembler between Intel and AT&T. At the moment, this setting affects Udis86 disassembler for Intel 32/Intel 64 targets only.
+Supported values are `intel` and `att`.

     asm.pseudo
-Boolean value that determines which string disassembly engine to use (the native one defined by the architecture) or the one filtered to show pseudocode strings.
-This is `eax=ebx` instead of a `mov eax, ebx` for example.
+A boolean value to choose a string disassembly engine.
+"False" indicates a native one, defined by current architecture, "true" activates a pseudocode strings format; for example, it will show `eax=ebx` instead of a `mov eax, ebx`.

     asm.os
-Defines the target operating system of the binary to analyze.
-This is automatically defined by `rabin -rI` and it's useful for switching between the different syscall tables and perform different depending on the OS.
+Selects a target operating system of currently loaded binary.
+Usually OS is automatically detected by `rabin -rI`.
+Yet, `asm.os` can be used to switch to a different syscall table employed by another OS.

     asm.flags
-If defined to `true` shows the flags column inside the disassembly.
+If defined to "true", disasembler view will have flags column.

     asm.linescall
-Draw lines at the left of the offset in the dissassemble print format (pd, pD) to graphically represent jumps and calls inside the current block.
+If set to "true", draw lines at the left of dissassemble output (`pd`, `pD` commands) to graphically represent control flow changes (jumps and calls) that are targeted inside current block.
+Also, see `asm.linesout`.

     asm.linesout
-When defined as `true`, also draws the jump lines in the current block that goes ouside of this block.
+When defined as "true", the disassembly view will also draw control flow lines that go ouside of the block.

     asm.linestyle
-Can get `true` or `false` values and makes the line analysis be performed from top to bottom if false or bottom to top if true. `false` is the optimal and default value for readability.
+A boolean value which changes the direction of control flow analysis.
+If set to "false", it is done from top to bottom of a block; otherwise, it goes from bottom to top.
+The "false" setting seems to be a better choice for improved readability, and is the default one.

     asm.offset
-Boolean value that shows or hides the offset address of the disassembled opcode.

-    asm.profile
-Set how much information is showed to the user on disassembly.
-Can get the values `default`, `simple`, `gas`, `smart`, `debug`, `full`.

-This eval will modify other asm. variables to change the visualization properties for the disassembler engine. `simple` asm.profile will show only offset+opcode, and `debug` will show information about traced opcodes, stack pointer delta, etc..
+Boolean value which controls visibility of offsets for individual disasembled instructions.

     asm.trace
-Show tracing information at the left of each opcode (sequence number and counter).
-This is useful to read execution traces of programs.
+A boolean value that controls displaying of tracing information (sequence number and counter) at the left of each opcode.
+It is used to assist programs trace analysis.

     asm.bytes
-Boolean value that shows or hides the bytes of the disassembled opcode.
+A boolean value used to show or hide displaying of raw bytes of instructions.

     cfg.bigendian
-Choose the endian flavour `true` for big, `false` for little.
+Change endianness. "true" means big-endian, "false" is for little-endian.

     file.analyze
-Runs `.af* @@ sym.` and `.af* @ entrypoint`, after resolving the symbols while loading the binary, to determine the maximum information about the code analysis of the program.
-This will not be used while opening a project file, so it is preloaded.
-This option requires file.id and file.flag to be true.
+A boolean value.
+If set, radare will run `.af* @@ sym.` and `.af* @ entrypoint` after resolving the symbols binary loading time.
+This way, radare will extract maximum of available information from the binary.
+Note that this configuration item does not affect type of analysis used when opening a project file.
+This option requires "file.id" and "file.flag" both to be true.

     scr.color
-This boolean variable allows to enable or disable the colorized output
+This boolean variable enables or disables colorized screen output.

     scr.seek
-This variable accepts an expression, a pointer (eg. eip), etc. radare will automatically seek to make sure its value is always within the limits of the screen.
+This variable accepts an expression, a pointer (eg. eip), etc. If set, radare will set seek position to its value on startup.

     cfg.fortunes
-Enables or disables the 'fortune' message at the begining of the program
+Enables or disables "fortune" messages displayed at each radare start.